International Gathering and Event Regulations: What to Know

-Starting at the end of September, Scotland will be using vaccine passports for entry to large events.
-Proof of vaccination will be required for unseated indoor events with more than 500 people, unseated outdoor events with more than 4,000 people, all events with more than 10,000 people and at nightclubs.
+As of Oct.
+1, vaccine passports are required for entry to large events in Scotland.
+Attendees must show proof of full vaccination in order to attend unseated indoor events with more than 500 people, unseated outdoor events with more than 4,000 people and all events with more than 10,000 people, as well as to enter nightclubs.

 Scotland moved out of its five-tier system of Covid-restrictions on Aug.
 9, allowing all venues to reopen for normal operating hours and removing all physical-distancing limitations.
 Face coverings, however, still are required in indoor public spaces and on public transportation.
 In addition, restaurants and hospitality venues must collect customer information for contact tracing purposes.
-Gatherings of more than 2,000 people indoors and 5,000 people outdoors will need to apply for approval.
 Details and travel updates can be found on Visit Scotland's website.

-Singapore will lift border restrictions with Hong Kong and Macao on Aug.
-26. The country also announced plans to launch a vaccinated travel lane with Germany and Brunei in September.
-Those who are fully vaccinated will be able to travel between the countries without quarantining, although Covid-19 tests will be required before departure, on arrival, on day three and on day seven.
+Singapore lifted border restrictions with Hong Kong and Macao on Aug.
+26. The country also launched a vaccinated travel lane with Germany and Brunei in September.
+Those who are fully vaccinated can travel between the countries without quarantining, although Covid-19 tests are required before departure, on arrival, on day three and on day seven.

 The country also has eased gathering restrictions, as the local vaccination rate rises.
 As of Aug.
 19, seated business events of up to 1,000 people or receptions of up to 500 guests are allowed if everyone is fully vaccinated.
 Only events with fewer than 50 people can occur and must use pre-event testing.
 Capacity limits for cruises, attractions and museums have increased from 25 percent to 50 percent.